 Mediation Information And Services

 Mediation is a dispute resolution process where a trained neutral and impartial third party, the mediator, facilitates negotiation and conversation between the parties and helps them to reach a mutually acceptable settlement.
+Ms. Milam has represented numerous clients at their family financial issues mediations, over her years of practice.
 Unlike a judge or an arbitrator, the mediator is not a decision-maker.
 Instead, a mediator helps the parties to identify issues that need to be resolved, develop options that will satisfy each party’s interests and choose the options that work best for both parties.

 Mediation occurs within the framework of the law, but it allows the parties to come up with solutions to their issues that can go well beyond the legal remedies that are available to a trial judge.
 In North Carolina, mediation occurs both before lawsuits are filed as well as after lawsuits are filed.